-Documentary family photo sessions with parents and little ones come in abundance to be featured on the Fearless and Framed blog.
-I’m not sure why the demand for a family photo session seems to wane as the kids get older.
+Documentary family photo work with parents and little ones come in abundance to be published on Fearless and Framed®.
+I’m not sure why the demand for family photos seems to wane as the kids get older.
 Just as important as celebrating the firsts we have with our babies and children, the years in the middle + when they are closer to starting their own lives is incredibly special too.

 Mom told me that they were pretty relaxed and chilled.
 Having two boys myself who are crazy and highly energetic, I was curious to see the difference in our homes.

 When I arrived, there was music on and daughter K was dancing away to Katy Perry.
 Mom and Dad were preparing breakfast together and brother J was chilling on his phone, in his favorite spot on the floor where the power source was.

 About Khalilah Hall:

-Khalilah is a documentary photographer, specializing in families with young children.
+Khalilah is a documentary family photographer, specializing in families with young children.
 Khalilah’s work is filled with emotion and connection.
 Typically creating black and white images that focus on the moment.
 Having been in business for nearly a year, she has created a fun and emotional experience for her clients.
 Helping them see the importance of capturing these fleeting moments.

-Khalilah is currently based in Hawaii but is relocating to Maryland in July, 2016 where she’ll be ready to take on new clients.
+Khalilah is currently based in Hawaii, but is relocating to Maryland in July, 2016 where she’ll be ready to take on new clients.